dotnet/EntityFramework.Docs/entity-framework/core/extensions/index.md

 ### CatFactory

 CatFactory is a scaffolding engine for .NET Core and Entity Framework Core.
-The concept behind CatFactory it's export an existing database from SQL Server instance, then with the representation in models for database; scaffold entities, configurations, repositories and more.
+The concept behind CatFactory it's export an existing database from SQL Server instance, then with the representation in models for database; scaffold entities, configurations, repositories and more.<!-- sentence needs review -->

 [GitHub repository](https://github.com/hherzl/CatFactory.EntityFrameworkCore)